shmupISCE/RC-Car/README.md

 - Easily extendable for additional features.
 ## Setup and Installation

-1. **Hardware Setup**: Connect the components as per your wiring diagram and pin configurations.
+1. **Hardware Setup**:
+   -Connect the components as per your wiring diagram and pin configurations.

 2. **Software Setup**:
    - Clone this repository to your development environment.